sara-nl/Open-Benchmarking/README.md

 ### How to use ?

-Basically there are three simple stpes to run the benchmarks
+Basically there are three simple steps to run the benchmarks
 1. Setup the programming environment.
 2. Install the libraries.
 3. Change the configuration files and run / design the tests depending on number of CPU cores.